 - Cancer: Multiple areas, including genetically engineered viruses (oncolytic viruses) that directly kill cancer cells, gene transfer to alter the abnormal functioning of cancer cells, blood cancers, lymphoma, certain types of leukemia, melanoma, inoperable melanoma, ALL, squamous cell cancer of the head and neck, liver, ovaries, prostate, bladder, and other organs, and immunotherapy, which includes CAR T-cell therapy for some children and adults with leukemia or lymphoma.
 In 2017, the FDA approved CAR T-cell therapy as standard treatment for children with acute lymphoblastic leukemia (ALL) and a second for adults with advanced lymphomas.
 A CAR T-cell therapy for a type of B-cell lymphoma showed promising results 3 years after treatment.
 In 2019, the FDA granted Fast Track status to a new immune cell therapy to treat solid tumors and lymphomas.
 Another trial, beginning in 2018, has treated three patients, two with multiple myeloma and one with sarcoma, with CAR T-cell therapy.

 - Relapsed cancer: First clinical trial in the US to use CRISPR began in 2018 to treat multiple types of relapsed cancer.
-Two patients have begun treatment.
+Three patients have begun treatment.

 - Neuromuscular disease: FDA approved gene therapy treatment for spinal muscular atrophy, which in severe cases cause infants to die or rely on permanent breathing support by age 2.

 - Inherited vision loss: FDA approved gene therapy to treat children and adult patients with inherited form of vision impairment that could result in blindness.